zurcoileh/quiz/README.md

 Answers validation through voice recognition.

 To install the quiz on your mobile save the .apk file to your phone and run it.
-Also save the data.txt inside phone sd card for the data to be loadaded.
+Also save the data.txt inside phone sd card for the data to be loaded.

 The source code is contained in the .aia file.